nmemranhussain/simple_multi_regression_in_R/README.md

 - This model card utilizes linear model such as **'Multiple Regression'**.
 To understand inght, an alternative model **'Simple Linear Regression'** model is also used.

 ### Evaluation Metrics
-- **coefficient of determination (R²)** - Indicates the strength of relationships in **'sample'**.
+- **Coefficient of multiple determination (R²)** - Indicates the strength of relationships in **'sample'**.
 It is also denoted by CD.
-- **Adjusted CD** - Indicates the strength of relationships in **'population'**
+- **Adjusted R²** - Indicates the strength of relationships in **'population'**.
+It is also denoted by Adjusted CD.
-- **coefficient of partial determination (CPD)** - Indicates what portion of each independent variables can explain the 'Streaming Hours'
+- **Coefficient of partial determination (CPD)** - Indicates what portion of each independent variables can explain the 'Streaming Hours'.
+- **Unconditional P-value** - Indicates statistical significance in bivariate level (simple regression) using 95% confidence level.
-- **P-value** - Indicates statistical significance using 95% confidence level
+- **Conditional P-value** - Indicates statistical significance in multivariate level (multiple regression) using 95% confidence level.
-- **b-value** - represents the magnitude and direction of the relationship between an independent variable and the dependent variable in a regression model.
+- **b-value in SLR** - represents the magnitude and direction of **'slope'** of independent variable in a simple regression model.
+- **b-value in MLR** - represents the magnitude and direction of **'slope'** of independent variables in a multiple regression model.
+- **Global F P-value** - indicates at least one of the predictor variables is statistical-significantly related with dependent variable in 95% confidence level.

 ### Columns Used as Inputs in the Final Model
 The following columns were used as inputs (features) in the final model: